-About a month ago I found myself in a Karaoke Bar in the International District with my 27 year old brother and five of his law school buddies.
+About a month ago I found myself in a Karaoke Bar in the International District with my partner Nancy, my 27-year-old brother David and five of his law school buddies.
 I'm basically old enough to be their mother and have thankfully almost outgrown the self-conscious phase of young adulthood.
 I went through a phase in my early twenties where I did a lot of Karaoke.
 At that time I was crazy about any song that involved Dolly Parton.
 I loved to sing "Islands in the Stream", her fabulously uplifting duet with Kenny "The Gambler" Rogers.

 I watched a few acts.
 These crazy people were singing their hearts out and they were good.
 They were great.
 I loved each one of them profoundly.
 I was growing increasingly desperate, agitated.
 As I scanned the bar for someone who might sing with me, a humongous, crew-cutted man wearing a t-shirt that could fit a baby elephant got up and sang so beautifully I thought it was a joke.
 He was a regular.
 "Smoosh" was his name.
 Completely star struck and embarrassingly uninhibited in my desperation, I watched Smoosh exit the stage on which he barely fit.
 He lumbered to the back of the dark bar where he was surrounded by his friends (fans?) and sat down like a king holding court.
 Before losing my nerve, I marched back to him in my Value Village sundress and said, "Smoosh, will you be Tom Petty in 'Stop Draggin' My Heart Around'?"
 He said yes!!!
 What a gentleman.
 What a benevolent, kind man to say yes to this holly hobby looking Karaoke beginner.
 I was ecstatic.